josephly88/mylogseqfile/pages/Roofline Model.md

 	- ![image.png](../assets/image_1680811578714_0.png)
 		- This line is rooftline
 			- If an application falls below the roofline
-				- he arithmetic intensity is not high enough to fully utilize the peak performance of the hardware -
+				- It is not taking full advantage of the available hardware resources (Computational Capabilities) -